the-markup/investigation-youtube-ad-placements/README.md

 The bulk of stats and tables for our hate methodology.

 ### 3-suggestion-analysis.ipynb
 Looks at videos and channels suggested by the API for `hate` terms.
-We cross reference these suggestions with channels the ADL identified as "extremist" or "alternative".
+We cross reference these suggestions with channels a report published by the ADL identified as "extremist" or "alternative".

 ### 4-data-analysis-social-justice.ipynb
 The bulk of stats and tables for our social justice methodology.